 The question from many born-again Christians is, “Is Jordan Peterson a born-again Christian?”

-My answer to the above question is “I don't think so”, unless it happened in recent weeks – and here's why, especially based on a recent interview by a Christian scholar from a Christian college where I actually wrote out what he was specifically saying.
+My answer to the above question is “I don't think so”, unless it happened in recent days – and here's why, especially based on a recent interview by a Christian scholar from a Christian college where I actually wrote out what he was specifically saying.

 And this interview is typical of all such other interviews by Christians where no one seems to make out the ultimate psychology of the conversations taking place.